Drug Lord ‘El Mayo’ Pleads Not Guilty in New York Court

 0:00

-NEW YORK—Former Mexican drug lord Ismael “El Mayo” Zambada pleaded not guilty to 17 felony counts, including drug distribution and engaging in a criminal enterprise, in a superseding indictment during a short hearing in New York on Sept.
+NEW YORK CITY—Former Mexican drug lord Ismael “El Mayo” Zambada pleaded not guilty to 17 felony counts, including drug distribution and engaging in a criminal enterprise, in a superseding indictment during a short hearing in New York City on Sept.
 13.

 U.S. Magistrate Judge James Cho of the Eastern District of New York ordered Zambada, who led the infamous Sinaloa cartel, to jail pending trial.
-Zambada previously worked with Joaquin “El Chapo” Guzman—the subject of a Netflix series.
+Zambada previously worked with Joaquin “El Chapo” Guzman.
 Guzman was sentenced in the same courthouse five years ago and is currently serving a life sentence in a maximum security prison in Colorado.

 In the Sept.
 13 hearing, prosecutor Francisco Navarro called Zambada “one of the most, if not the most, powerful narcotics kingpins in the world.”
 The 76-year-old Zambada, who is facing a life sentence, limped when police led him out of the courtroom.
 He is next due in court on Oct.
 31.

 During the hearing, he answered questions in Spanish and gave mostly yes or no answers.
-The judge drew assurances that Zambada’s pleas were made voluntarily and intelligently, as well as without pressure or threats.
+The judge drew assurances that Zambada’s pleas were made voluntarily and intelligently, without pressure or threats.

-“A United States jail cell is the only thing that will prevent the defendant from committing further crimes and ensure his return to court,” Navarro told the hearing.
+“A United States jail cell is the only thing that will prevent the defendant from committing further crimes and ensure his return to court,” Navarro said at the hearing.

 The court docket for the case stretches back to a sealed indictment in 2009, followed by superseding indictments, including one from February 2024.